Moonscape/strokeDTI/README.md

 ## 2. DTI prediction

-Coming soon!
+(Details will be added in future updates)

+## 3. Validation module

 (Details will be added in future updates)

 ## Cite us: